 Moreover, grid-aware devices can sell excess energy back to the grid or take the entire facility off the grid to reduce strain.

-"Direct-to-chip cooling is another example—cooling at the chip level rather than the entire room, which is more energy-efficient," Farrel said.
+"Direct-to-chip cooling is another example—cooling at the chip level rather than the entire room, which is more energy-efficient," Farrell said.

 He added that AI-enabled software could help manage energy efficiency and predictive maintenance in data centres, even though it comes at a cost and requires longer deployment timelines.

-"Simply put, the technology is already there if you want to build a more sustainable data centre without compromising AI requirements," said Farrel.
+"Simply put, the technology is already there if you want to build a more sustainable data centre without compromising AI requirements," said Farrell.

 He also reminded them to ask for green credentials and the metrics of their data centre monitoring systems, such as power usage effectiveness (PUE) and water usage effectiveness (WUE).